California’s Gavin Newsom slams Trump absence at COP30 climate conference

 - list 3 of 3Video: COP30 demonstrators protest activist killings

-But in Trump’s absence, state and local officials have arrived to reaffirm the US commitment to climate change policies — and take shots at the Republican leader.
+But in Trump’s absence, state and local officials have arrived to reaffirm the US commitment to climate change policies — and to take shots at the Republican leader.

 On Tuesday, one of those politicians took centre stage: California Governor Gavin Newsom, Trump’s longtime sparring partner in the Democratic Party.
 He is widely speculated to be a contender for the 2028 presidential elections.